 Not surprisingly, the owner, a church in the Los Angeles area, decided to sell the building.
 So we now have a new landlord and an uncertain future.
 We are hoping and praying that we will be able to stay on here, at least for the time being.
 And one would think that, even though our lease calls for a monthly rent of less than the going rate for the area, the new owners would be more than happy to have us continue as tenants given the fact that we actually look after the property.

-We have started a building fund so that we can raise funds in earnest for a property of our own.
+We are in the process of trying to start a building fund so that we can raise funds in earnest for a property of our own.
 One challenge is that, with the increasing gentrification of our ministry area, prices have gone up rapidly.
 However, as Pastor Frank has said, “Nothing that half a million dollars can’t solve!”

 The second was in March when we welcomed the arrival of Wynter Nicole Franklin, whose mother, Tawana, is a regular attender.
 Baby Wynter is pictured here with her mother during her first visit to APF, and with big brother Cornelius:

-Those of you who have visited Atlanta Presbyterian Fellowship will remember Jenario and Miyani Robinson who, along with their mother, Miyoshi, have been part of the group since shortly after we started ministering in this area in 2010:
+Those of you who have visited Atlanta Presbyterian Fellowship will remember Jenario and Miyani Robinson who, along with their mother, Miyoshi, have been with us since shortly after we started a Bible Study in 2010:

 - That Jenario and Cornelius would soon find work.